Improving Transferability for Domain Adaptive Detection Transformers: The Proposed Method

 \section{The Proposed Method}

 In this section, we present our proposed method.
 We start by introducing the problem setting and the based detector.
-In the context of domain adaptive object detection (DAOD), we can access a set of labeled source data $D_s=\{ \boldsymbol{x}_{i}^s, Y_i^s \}_{i=1}^{n_s}$, where $\boldsymbol{x}_i^s$ is the source image, $ Y_i^s = \{(b_i^1, c_i^1), (b_i^2, c_i^2), ..., (b_i^{m_i}, c_i^{m_i})\}$ is the annotation set containing $m_i$ bounding boxes $b_i^s$ and corresponding categories $c_i^c$.
+In the context of domain adaptive object detection (DAOD), we can access a set of labeled source data $D_s=\{ \boldsymbol{x}_{i}^s, Y_i^s \}_{i=1}^{n_s}$, where $\boldsymbol{x}_i^s$ is the source image, $ Y_i^s = \{(b_i^1, c_i^1), (b_i^2, c_i^2), ..., (b_i^{m_i}, c_i^{m_i})\}$ is the annotation set containing $m_i$ bounding boxes $b_i$ and corresponding categories $c_i$.
 Meanwhile, the target domain only includes fully unlabeled target data $D_t=\{\boldsymbol{x}_i^t\}_{i=1}^{n_t}$.
-Since the weather, illumination and layout vary across domains, there exists crucial domain shift that hinders the performance on target domain.
+Since the weather, illumination and layout vary across domains, there exists crucial domain shift that impairs the detection performance on target domain.
 The goal of DAOD is to enhance the generalization performance of detectors on the target domain using labeled source data and unlabeled target data.

 In this work, we build our method on the Deformable DETR \cite{zhu2020deformable}, which consists of a CNN backbone network for extracting based features, an encoder for feature enhancement, a decoder for feature probing, and finally feed-forward network (FFN) for prediction.
 In order to better detect small objects, Deformable DETR exploits the multi-scale features of the CNN backbone, where the small objects are detected from the high-resolution features.
-Let $\{f^l\}_{l=1}^{L}$ denotes the $l^{th}$ level of feature, where $f^l \in \mathbb{R}^{C^l \times W^l \times H^l} $.
+Let $\{f^l\}_{l=1}^{L}$\footnote{L is set as 4.
+The feature maps of stages $C_3$ to $C_5$ of backbone plus one extra feature map generated by applying a convolution on stage $C_5$ are adopted.} denotes the $l^{th}$ level of feature, where $f^l \in \mathbb{R}^{C^l \times W^l \times H^l} $.
 In the following, the multi-scale backbone features will be flattened, embedded, and enhanced with positional and level embeddings \cite{zhu2020deformable} to construct sequence input for the transformer.
 Encoder further refines the features using the attention mechanism.
-Learnable object queries are utilized to probe the encoder features for detecting objects in decoder.
+Learnable object queries are utilized to probe the encoder features for detecting objects in the decoder.
 Finally, FFN predicts the bounding boxes and categories of objects based on the decoder features.